Opening the financing spigot on SDG3 — health and well-being

 By Kusi Hornberger and Omer Imtiazuddin

-Kusi Hornberger is an Associate Partner and co-lead for the Finance and Investment practice for Dalberg Advisors based in their Washington, DC office.
-Omer Imtiazuddin is a Senior Advisor for Innovative Finance at USAID’s Center for Innovation and Impact also based in Washington, DC.
+Kusi Hornberger is lead for the Finance & Investment practice for Dalberg Advisors based in their Washington, DC office.
+Omer Imtiazuddin is Managing Director of FINCA Ventures based in Washington, DC.

 The global community has committed to an ambitious set of 17 Sustainable Development Goals (SDGs) through 2030—including SDG3—“to ensure healthy lives and promote well-being for all at all ages.”
 The goal’s targets include drastic reductions to maternal mortality, ending preventable deaths of newborns and children under age five, and eradicating the epidemics of AIDs, TB, malaria, and neglected tropical diseases.

-Yet, multiple suggest that we are not on track to reach those targets—even if we massively scale up coverage of existing interventions including medicines, vaccines, bed nets, and medical devices.
+Yet, multiple sources suggest that we are not on track to reach those targets—even if we massively scale up coverage of existing interventions including medicines, vaccines, bed nets, and medical devices.
+The COVID-19 pandemic has only exacerbated these needs.

 We need significantly more innovation—and financing to support that innovation—if we are to successfully achieve our global health aspirations.
 Estimates from the WHO suggest achieving the SDG health targets will require new investments increasing over time from an initial US$ 134 billion annually to $371 billion by 2030.
 In an environment of declining “Official Development Assistance” (ODA), new and innovative sources of private financing will be critical to fill the gap.

 Currently private capital isn’t being invested at nearly the level needed, particularly to global health products and services focused on serving base of the pyramid populations in emerging markets.
-According to the most recent Global Impact Investing Network (GIIN) Annual Survey, a total of 42 emerging market focused impact investors collectively allocated just $5.7 billion to healthcare in in 2018.
+According to the most recent Global Impact Investing Network (GIIN) Annual Survey, a total of 124 emerging market focused impact investors collectively allocated just $3.2 billion to healthcare in 2019: a drop of more than 40 percent from 2018.
+However there has been a considerable uptick in investment in 2020 to respond to the COVID-19 crisis it still isn’t enough.
 So, why isn’t more private capital flowing if there is such a big need?

-Here are two key findings from USAID's Center for Impact and Innovation's recent report, Unleashing Private Capital for Global Health Innovation, which provide insight into the innovator challenges in successfully attracting private capital to scale their solutions and investor challenges to deploying more private capital.
+Here are two key findings from USAID's Center for Impact and Innovation's report Unleashing Private Capital for Global Health Innovation, which provide insight into the innovator challenges in successfully attracting private capital to scale their solutions and investor challenges to deploying more private capital.

 An insufficient number of innovators cross “the valley of death” and reach minimum commercially viable scale